hattorih/libAnnotation/README.md

 LICENSE
 -------
-Please reffer to the LICENSE.txt.
+Please reffer to the LICENSE.md.

 AUTHOR
 ------